strategineer/personal-website/content/books/2023-01-08/index.md

 ---
-title: "Brave New World"
-authors: "Aldous Huxley"
+authors: Aldous Huxley
+books/tags:
+- fiction
+- science fiction
+- dystopian
 date: 2023-01-08
+params:
+  isbn13: '9781508976097'
 star_rating: 3
-books/tags:
-  - "fiction"
-  - "science fiction"
-  - "dystopian"
+title: Brave New World
 ---

 Brave New World is a dystopian novel from 1932 about dystopian shit and it has a